 On average, people spend 13 years and two months at work and only 328 days socializing with friends throughout a lifetime, according to one stat from HuffPost.

-Let that sink in for a little.
+Let that sink in.
 If that doesn’t motivate you to choose a career you love, not sure what will.

 6. You’ll have ownership over your career

 There are many things in your career that are out of your control.

 Career planning isn’t one of them.
 If done right, it gives you the power to decide your next moves.

 You’ll get a lot of advice throughout your professional life.
 Only you can decide what’s right and what’s not.

 Getting Started with Career Planning